Minutes of the Meeting held on

 - To receive councillors' declarations of interest regarding matters on the agenda.

 Cllr.
-Brister declared a personal interest in agenda item 181.1c as a friend of the the applicant.
+Brister declared a personal interest in agenda item C16/6c as the planning applicant.

-180 To receive Minutes of Neighbourhood Plan Committee meeting on 17-Feb-16
+C16/5 To receive Minutes of the Finance Committee meeting 08-Mar-16

 - To consider response to planning applications.